marcus-crane/f4wforwarder/README.md

-brew install node / sudo apt-get install node node -v (check that it's at least 7.7.4) npm install npm start
+brew install node / sudo apt-get install node node -v (check that it's at least 7.7.4) npm install cp example.env -> .env npm start
 ```

-Best deployed to a server
+You'll need to deploy it to a server if you want to access files outside of your house.
+A Raspberry Pi + router forwarding would probably work perfectly.

 # Will I be sports entertained after using this code?